jameswquinn/minimal/README.md

 		theme: minimal-jekyll-theme

-4. Create a css/minimal.scss file that includes:

-		---
-		---

-		@import "minimal";

-5. And then run Bundler:
+4. And then run Bundler:

 		bundle install

-6. To view your new theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
+5. To view your new theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.

 ## Usage
 ### Archive Page